saadtazi/firefox-profile-js/README.md

     var FirefoxProfile = require('./lib/firefox_profile'),
         wd = require('wd');

+    // set some userPrefs if needed
     var fp = new FirefoxProfile();
-    fp.setPreference('extensions.firebug.allPagesActivation', 'on');
+    // activate and open firebug by default for all sites fp.setPreference('extensions.firebug.allPagesActivation', 'on');
+    // activate the console panel
     fp.setPreference('extensions.firebug.console.enableSites', true);
+    // show the console panel
     fp.setPreference('extensions.firebug.defaultPanelName', 'console');
     fp.updatePreferences();
     // you can install multiple extensions at the same time